oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 1. OY! team will review and verify the form and documents submitted
 1. Once verification is approved, set up your receiving bank account information.
 Important Note: Ensure that the receiving bank account information is accurate as you can only set it up once via OY!
 Dashboard for security reasons
 1. You may need to submit additional documents to be able to use VA for BCA (including, but not limited to, Taxpayer Registration Number (NPWP), and Nationality ID)
-1. If you have any questions or concerns during this process, feel free to contact your Business Representative or email <partnerhelpdesk@oyindonesia.com>
+1. If you have any questions or concerns during this process, feel free to contact your business representative or email <partnerhelpdesk@oyindonesia.com>

 If you plan to use VA Aggregator by API, then you need to do additional steps: